apify/apify-docs/sources/platform/schedules.md

 ## Setting up a new schedule

-Before setting up a new schedule, you should have the [Actor](./actors/index.mdx) or [task](./actors/running/tasks.md) whose run you want to schedule prepared and tested.
+Before setting up a new schedule, you should have the [Actor](./actors/index.mdx) or [task](./actors/running/tasks.md) you want to schedule prepared and tested.

 To schedule an Actor, you need to have run it at least once before.
-To run the Actor, navigate to the Actor's page through [Apify Console](https://console.apify.com/store), where you can configure and initiate the Actor's run with your preferred settings by clicking on **Start** button.
-After this initial run, you can then use Schedules to automate future runs of the Actor
+To run the Actor, navigate to the Actor's page through [Apify Console](https://console.apify.com/store), where you can configure and initiate the Actor's run with your preferred settings by clicking the **Start** button.
+After this initial run, you can then use Schedules to automate future runs.

 :::info Name Length
 Your schedule's name should be 3–63 characters long.